nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 Which is, which is really fitting for me.
 I like it.
 It's probably not to get wet.
 Right?
 Thankfully we don't have torches though, so this is good.

-However, it is messing with Carson's little fiery flaming self.
+However, it is messing with Karsten's little fiery flaming self.
 Yeah.
 That's fine.
 I look pretty hideous.
 I think I look pretty good.

-Alright, Carson.
+Alright, Karsten.
 Oh, no. Wait.
-Sameer, so you did a so it's still your turn.
+Simear, so you did a so it's still your turn.
 You have done anything.

 Right.
 Yep.
 Yep.
 Right.
 I'm gonna do flurry of claws.